 BatteryCare: This extra-lightweight app – designed for Windows computers – provides notifications, CPU/storage temperature readings, discharge cycle monitoring, and lots of handy information all in one place.

 Adaptive brightness modes are also a good idea to enable.
-These modes adjust your screen’s brightness according to ambient light to help save on battery life when you are in a well-lit spot.
-Those energy savings will add up over time and lead to longer battery life.
-While you’re at it, think about enabling your laptop’s dark mode as well.
+These modes adjust your screen’s brightness according to ambient light to help save battery life when you are in a well-lit spot.
+You can also activate your laptop’s dark mode, which saves energy and also might be easier on your eyes.
+Any option that helps you save energy will prolong your laptop’s battery life.

-A quick note about your software: Make sure to keep it up to date.
-Software updates are how a company works to improve how programs use power.
+For optimal functionality, you must consistently update your computer’s software.
+When the manufacturer releases a new update, it not only has patches and upgrades but can also help programs run more efficiently, which will conserve battery power.
 The same operating system on a later patch could use significantly less battery power, giving your battery a longer lifespan without changing anything else.
-And so, review your OS and keep your machine — and its battery — on a healthy diet of updates.
+And so, review your OS and keep your machine – and its battery – on a healthy diet of updates.